 It’s very common for individuals to work many jobs in one year.
 In this case, each employer will issue a separate Form W-2.

 The IRS Form W-2 has been around for a very long time, and it will likely be around for years to come.
 We’ve given you insights on how to analyze a W-2 and remain compliant with the SSA and IRS, but there’s always more to learn!
-Since there are a total of 29 codes for Box 12, we recommend reviewing our W-2 Code Guidance PDF for a full break down.
+Check out how to E-file Form W-2 Online using the link below!

 BoomTax, The Boom Post, and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors prior to engaging in any transaction.